HIGGSSAM/usefulscripts/README.md

 An example submission file for a gaussian/16-avx-linda jobs.

-For information on Linda usage for Gaussian16 jobs please see the links bellow:
+For information on Linda usage for Gaussian16 jobs please see the following links:

 - [Gaussian 16 Rev. C.01 Release Notes.](https://gaussian.com/relnotes/)